Kevin Siembieda: Career

 Siembieda is a third-generation Polish American.
 He attended the College for Creative Studies in Detroit from 1974 to 1977.
-He wanted to be a comic book artist, but found the industry difficult to break into and published a small-press comic (A+ Plus, 1977-1978) with his company, Megaton Publications.
+He wanted to work as a comic book artist, but found the industry difficult to break into and published a small-press comic (A+ Plus, 1977-1978) with his company, Megaton Publications.
 In 1979 Siembieda discovered the Dungeons & Dragons Basic Rulebook and joined a role-playing group, the Wayne Street Weregamers, which met at Wayne State University in Detroit (where he befriended Erick Wujcik, who ran the group).
 Siembieda ran a game for the group, the Palladium of Desires, a combination of AD&D and his house rules.
-By 1980 the Wayne Weregamers became the Detroit Gaming Centre, with Siembieda its assistant director and Wujcik its director.
-Siembieda tried to interest gaming companies in his RPG with little interest; only Judges Guild made him an offer, but he accepted a job offer from them instead.
-He was an artist for Judges Guild for four months before working as a freelance artist for other publishers and trying to sell his RPG to them.
+By 1980 the Weregamers became the Detroit Gaming Centre, with Siembieda its assistant director and Wujcik its director.
+Siembieda tried to interest gaming companies in his RPG with little interest; only Judges Guild made him an offer, but he accepted an employment offer from them instead.
+He worked as an artist for Judges Guild for four months before working as a freelance artist for other publishers and trying to sell his RPG to them.